William Tynbegh

-William Tynbegh, or de Thinbegh (c.1370-1424) was an Irish lawyer who had a long and distinguished career as a judge, holding office as Chief Justice of all three of the courts of common law and as Lord High Treasurer of Ireland.
-His career is unusual in that he left the Bench to become Attorney General for Ireland, but later returned to judicial office.
+William Tynbegh or de Thinbegh (c.
+1370–1424) was an Irish lawyer who had a long and distinguished career as a judge, holding office as Chief Justice of all three of the courts of common law and as Lord High Treasurer of Ireland.
+His career is unusual both for the exceptionally young age at which he became a judge, and because he left the Bench to become Attorney-General for Ireland, but later returned to judicial office.